-No Smoking is permitted in the Pool or Spa areas, Clubhouse or Billiard room, Fitness Room, or Laundry rooms.
+No Smoking (including e-cigarettes or cannabis) is permitted in the Pool or Spa areas, Clubhouse or Billiard room, Fitness Room, or Laundry rooms.

 - Each unit is assigned a covered parking space.
 No parking in anyone's space is allowed without the unit owner's permission.
 Violators will be towed at the vehicle owner's expense.

-- No trailers, boats or vehicles may be parked within the complex except for loading/unloading, and then up to a maximum of 4 hours.
+- No trailers, boats, or other vehicles may be parked within the complex except for loading/unloading, and then up to a maximum of 4 hours.
 After 4 hours, they are subject to towing at the owner's expense.

 - Overnight parking of occupied recreational vehicles is prohibited.